Welcome to the Dharma Overground

 The Moderators (contact info there) will warn and, as a second step ban posters who are absolutely not willing to respect these rules.

-When in doubt, ask, "Is this helpful and conducive to clarity, wisdom, and the alleviation of suffering?"
+When in doubt, ask yourself before posting, "Is this helpful and conducive to clarity, wisdom, and the alleviation of suffering?"

 Finding your way around this site